Skip to content

 A vegetarian thali, or set meal, served at one of Woodlands’ Hong Kong branches – Photo courtesy of Woodlands

-Vegetarians rejoice: Macao is finally getting a branch of this popular Hong Kong plant-based restaurant chain.
+Vegetarians rejoice: Macao finally has its own branch of this popular Hong Kong plant-based restaurant chain.
 With a history spanning over four decades, Woodlands has three branches in Hong Kong and is one of the oldest Indian vegetarian outfits, if not the oldest, in Macao’s neighbouring SAR.

 [See more: Discover 5 of Macao’s best vegetarian and vegan-friendly restaurants]